SebastianAmyotte/UWO-Map-and-Directions/README.md

 A Flutter application that utilizes the Google Maps API to provide walking directions and a map of campus.

+This application was developed for educational purposes, based on learning the Flutter platform, the Dart programming language, as well as the unique challenges to multi-platform development

 Provides information about parking, buildings, contact information, and more.

 Requires a Google Maps API key before compilation, you can get one here: https://developers.google.com/maps